 - Total Hip Replacement Surgery Risks and Complications

-This difference may be in part because revision surgery patients are older and therefore more likely to have other conditions, such has heart disease and Type II diabetes, that put them at greater risk for a medical complication during or following the surgery (e.g. a heart attack, blood clot, or kidney damage).
-However, surgical complications, such as infection, nerve damage, and dislocation are also higher following revision surgery, due to progressive bone loss, scar tissue, and compromised muscle function and quality.
+- Patients tend to be older and therefore more likely to have other conditions, such as heart disease and type 2 diabetes, that put them at greater risk for a medical complication (such as a heart attack, blood clot, or kidney damage) during or following the surgery.

 Some people with moderate to severe hip arthritis will postpone an initial hip replacement surgery for many years in hopes of avoiding an eventual revision surgery.
-This is a valid concern, however, there is evidence6 that post-surgery expectations are most likely to be met in hip replacement patients who—
+This concern is valid.
+However, there is evidence 1 Carol A. Mancuso, Jennifer Jout, Eduardo A. Salvati, Thomas P. Sculco; Fulfillment of Patients' Expectations for Total Hip Arthroplasty.
+The Journal of Bone & Joint Surgery.
+2009 Sep;91(9):2073-2078. that post-surgical expectations are most likely to be met in patients who—

-- have a lower body mass index (BMI of 35 or less)/ are not obese or significantly overweight
+- Have a lower body mass index (BMI of 35 or less)

-These factors indicate that patients may benefit from scheduling hip replacement surgery before hip arthritis pain becomes disabling and forces dramatic changes in daily routines.
+These factors indicate that patients may benefit from scheduling hip replacement surgery before hip arthritis pain:

 People of all ages can benefit from hip replacement surgery.
-A patient should talk to his or her doctor about the best time to schedule hip replacement surgery.
+A patient should talk to their doctor about the best time to schedule hip replacement surgery.